-Please note the proposed Tier X IC engine has a PM emission factor of 0.XX g/hp-hr.
-Additionally, the ATCM requires a PM emission standard of 0.15 g/hp-hr for all new emergency standby diesel IC engines.
+Please note Tier X IC engines do not have a PM emission standard that is more stringent than 0.15 g/hp-hr.
+Additionally, the ATCM requires a PM emission standard of 0.15 g/hp-hr for all new emergency diesel IC engines.

-Therefore, the proposed PM/PM10 emission factor of 0.XX g/hp-hr meets BACT requirements, and also satisfies the stationary ATCM requirement for new emergency standby diesel IC engines.
+Therefore, a PM/PM10 emission standard of 0.15 g/hp-hr is required as BACT.